 - Dean of Chapel - Extension 6076.
 Office is located on the first level of the Campus Center in the Student Services office.
 Weekday hours are from 8 a.m. - 5 p.m.

-Dordt College is dedicated to providing a safe and secure environment for students, faculty, staff, and visitors.
+Dordt University is dedicated to providing a safe and secure environment for students, faculty, staff, and visitors.
 The Higher Education Opportunity Act (HEOA) requires institutions to disclose emergency response policies and evacuation procedures that will be implemented whenever a significant emergency or dangerous situation exists on campus that involves an immediate threat to the health or safety of students, staff or visitors.

 It is the policy of the college to be in compliance with the HEOA Emergency Response and Evacuation Regulations.